itiskawa/singulal-gauss-quadrature/README.md

-# C++ Library for Gaussian Quadrature with Singular weights
+# SingGQ : a C++ Library for Gaussian Quadrature with Singular weights

 ### Dependencies
 SingGQ is a library that relies on Eigen, which you can download by running;